Coping with a Disaster or Traumatic Event

 - Provide Psychological First Aid at response sites.

-- Use risk communication principles in all messaging.
+- Use crisis and emergency risk communication principles in all messaging.

 - Continue to monitor the mental health needs of victims and responders.

 - Provide access to counselors in all appropriate languages.

 - Distribute educational information appropriate to the event.

 - Use triage system to connect victims in acute distress with professional services.

 - Provide coping resources for responders and their families.

 - Continue to monitor mental health needs in the affected population.